Gluten – whether you’re eating it or not, can impact your life.

 I clearly remember an evening out to dinner with my husband’s boss and his wife.
 After about two bites of salad, the reactions hit hard.
 My husband was in mid-sentence as he looked at me and stopped, “Are you OK” he said with concern.

 I’d turned two sheets of white and was shaking.
-Heading to the ladies’ room, I stayed there for a bit before the boss’ wife came looking for me (talk about embarrassing moments).
+Heading to the ladies’ room, where I stayed until the boss’ wife came looking for me (talk about embarrassing moments).

 Had I known I would react to food, or what foods bothered me, may have changed that whole situation.

 That evening, blue cheese dressing covered my salad, an old favorite – full of gluten.

 There was also the double whammy – gluten and dairy in that Blue Cheese Dressing – both of which I cannot eat today.
 Now, it’s clear that I cannot eat gluten.
 Yet, that night I sure didn’t relate food to my reaction.

 Pay attention to what you eat and how you feel.
 It may make all the difference in the world.